markmead/portfolio/src/content/projects/safetymen.md

 Courses view in the admin dashboard with pagination, category filtering and search.

 ![Admin course](../images/safetymen/admin-course.png)
-Individual course form with WSYIWYG editor built from [Trix](https://trix-editor.org/).
+Individual course form with a WSYIWYG editor built from [Trix](https://trix-editor.org/).